skills/deploy-to-azure/README.md

 Now that the proper configuration and workflow files are present, let's test our actions!
 In this step, there's a small change to the game.
 Once you add the appropriate label to your pull request, you should be able to see the deployment!

-Now, let's create a new branch named `staging-test` from `main` using the same steps as you did for the previous `azure-configuration` branch.
+1. Create a new branch named `staging-test` from `main` using the same steps as you did for the previous `azure-configuration` branch.

-Edit the `.github/workflows/deploy-staging.yml` file and replace the evey `<username>` with your GitHub username.
-After you commit that change to the new `staging-test` branch, go to the Pull requests tab and there should be a yellow banner to `Compare & pull request`.
+1. Edit the `.github/workflows/deploy-staging.yml` file, and replace every `<username>` with your GitHub username.
+1. Commit that change to the new `staging-test` branch.
+1. Go to the Pull requests tab and there should be a yellow banner to `Compare & pull request`.
 Once the pull request is opened up, click `Create pull request`.

 ### Activity 1: Add the proper label to your pull request